physimals/quantiphyse/doc/basics/voxel_analysis.rst

 such that the mean value of the baseline volumes is 1.
 The data is then plotted with 1 subtracted so the baseline has value 0 and a data value of 1 means a signal enhancement of 1, i.e. a doubling of the baseline signal.

+Note that if you modify the X or Y axes range on the plot (e.g. by right click and drag), the 'Automatic Y-axis' option is disabled - it must be re-enabled from the options button if you want to return to matching the plot range to the data.